Biden sounds ready to seek 2nd term while rallying Democrats

 “There are those who want to stand in the way of our momentum,” she said.
 "The extremist, so-called leaders, who want to distract and divide our nation as they ban books, as they reject the history of America, as they criminalize doctors and nurses and the sacred right to vote.”

-At a DNC fundraiser before taking the stage, Harris referenced Democrats' stronger-than-expected showing in last fall's midterm elections and reminded a smaller crowd, “It’s not the time to pat ourselves on the back.
+At a DNC fundraiser before taking the stage, Harris referenced Democrats' holding onto Senate control during fall's midterms and reminded a smaller crowd: “It’s not the time to pat ourselves on the back.
 It’s the time to see it through."

-“And that’s going to take as much work, if not more, than everything that everyone here put into where we are today."
+“And that’s going to take as much work, if not more, than everything that everyone here put into where we are today," she said.

-Biden was equally looking to the future, telling the same reception, “No matter who is president, things are going to change radically in the next 15 years.”
+Looking to the future himself, Biden told the same reception: “No matter who is president, things are going to change radically in the next 15 years.”

 “The issue has to do with basic dignity,” Biden said.
 “No amount of lead in water is safe.
 None.”